 Repeatedly crowned Australia’s most liveable city, Melbourne is Australia’s capital of cool – a melting pot of style, culture, sport and fine dining.
 The fact that Harry Potter and the Cursed Child is showing exclusively in Melbourne is a symbol of how well-respected Melbourne is on a global scale.
 Weave in and out of the famous laneways such as Hosier Lane, where you can enjoy unique street art and hole-in-the-wall bars and eateries.
 Explore diverse, unique suburbs and discover all they have to offer, from beaches and boutiques in St Kilda to hip bars and prime shopping in South Yarra.
 If you feel like getting out of town, take a day trip to meet the fairy penguins on Phillip Island, or get a lil’ bit tipsy on chardonnay and pinot noir at Yarra Valley wineries.
 Melbourne is a cultural mecca of extravagant and inventive brunch, nightlife, ambient rooftop bars and stunning free art galleries - don't miss it.

 Queensland is known as the sunshine state, and its capital city Brisbane is packed full of fun.
 This is the city where art meets outdoor adventure, so if you’re a creative who loves sunshine - this is the place for you!
 Don’t let Sydney have all the fun – climb Brisbane’s famous Story Bridge for panoramic views of what locals call Brisvegas.
 You can even abseil back down if you’re feeling brave!
 Get lost at the Queensland Art Gallery and Gallery of Modern Art and see more than 17,000 works of historical, modern and contemporary art.
 Explore Brisbane’s best shopping precinct, Fortitude Valley, and indulge in everything from designer labels to quirky boutiques.
 Ready to explore beyond the city?
 Moreton and Stradbroke Islands are popular day trips, boasting sandy beaches and stunning lagoons.
-It’s also not far from here to the theme parks of the Gold Coast – embrace your inner child and head to Dreamworld or Warner Bros.
-Movie World!
+It’s also not far from here to the theme parks of the Gold Coast where you can embrace your inner child.

 The number one mistake international visitors to Australia make?
 Not leaving the east coast!
 Western Australia is home to endless delights, and its capital in Perth is no exception.
 The most popular thing to do happens to be totally free – spend the day exploring Kings Park, bigger and better than Central Park in New York City!
 Here, you can see panoramic views of the Swan and Canning Rivers and the Perth skyline, as well as explore the stunning Botanic Gardens.
 Need to cool off?
 Take a dip in the cool turquoise waters of Cottesloe Beach.
 Spend a day in Fremantle, enjoying its colourful residents and impossibly cool bars and cafes.
 The thing you can’t leave without doing?
-Take a ferry out to Rottnest Island and populate your camera roll with photos of white sand beaches, Australian wildlife, gorgeous views and if you’re lucky – the ultimate quokka selfie!
+Take a ferry out to Rottnest Island and populate your camera roll with photos of white sand beaches, Australian wildlife and gorgeous views.

 If quality art and culture is your game, Adelaide is the capital city for you.
 There is so much to see and do right in the centre of town, as well as a heap of exciting day trips you need to squeeze in.
 Visit the crowning jewel of Adelaide CBD, Adelaide Central Market, and gorge on the finest Aussie produce, from fresh fruit and vegetables to artisan cheeses to quality meats and seafood.
 Cool off at picturesque Glenelg Beach and explore surrounding cafes and boutiques.
 Ready to explore further?
 The Barossa Valley is a must do – taste dozens of premium wines and enjoy the once-in-a-lifetime views and experiences.
 Another short trip out of Adelaide you’ll find Kangaroo Island, aptly named for its abundance of Aussie wildlife as well as unforgettable beaches where you’re free to swim, surf, snorkel or just laze around under the sun.

 Darwin is arguably Australia’s most underrated capital city, where you can enjoy all the comforts of a big city while experiencing all the natural delights you could possibly dream of.
-Experience one flavour explosion after another as you explore the famous markets such as Parap and Rapid Creek, where you can sample Asian fusion cuisine and exotic tropical fruits.
-Face your fears and see crocodiles from inches away (while staying totally safe) at Crocosaurus Cove!
+Experience one flavour explosion after another as you explore the famous markets such as Rapid Creek, where you can sample Asian fusion cuisine and exotic tropical fruits.
 Easily travel to Litchfield and Kakadu National Parks, where you’ll find the waterfalls and foliage that will be the pride and joy of your Instagram for years to come.
 If you want to experience the Crocodile Dundee version of Australia, it’s only a hop, skip and a jump away to friendly outback towns from Darwin.
 Not convinced?
-The sunsets in Darwin are guaranteed to change your life - and you have a prime view of them from the rooftop of Melaleuca on Mitchell - Darwin YHA.
+The sunsets in Darwin are guaranteed to change your life.
 Make the trip to the Top End and prepare to be dazzled and amazed by true, authentic Australia.

 That little island at the bottom of Australia that often gets cropped out in maps?
 That’s Tasmania, and it's one of the most beautiful states you can dream of.
 Its capital Hobart also gets overlooked, but is an Australian city just as vibrant as the rest.
 You’ll be in foodie heaven your whole stay – enjoying fresh produce from the Salamanca and Farm Gate Markets and fish fresh from the ocean at Flippers Fish & Chips.
 Have your senses stimulated at the Museum of Old and New Art (MONA), an ever-evolving mecca of exhibitions and artwork guaranteed to blow your mind.
 Ready to explore a little further?
 Take a two hour trip to Bruny Island, to get up close and personal with Australian wildlife such as fairy penguins and white wallabies.
 You can also continue your foodie discovery tour, with handmade fudge, cheese and fresh oysters – not necessarily in that order!